isuru89/oasis/README.md

 Challenge can be created by a curator to motivate towards a very short term goal.
 Usually a curator can create a challenge for a certain event to come first and once it received, the user correlated with that event will be considered as a winner.
 Once a winner is declared, the challenge is completed.
 Also a challenge can be expired by time as well.
+In that case, a challenge may ended up without a winner sometimes.

-Or in another way, challenges can be defined to have multiple winners.
+In another way, challenges can be defined to have multiple winners.
 For eg: a challenge can be defined to set award points for first 3 winners.

 ### Races
-Races are point-awarded leaderboards for non-overlapping time windows.
-At a pre defined time range (daily, weekly, monthly), leaderboard winners will be awarded set of points.
+Races are point-awarding leaderboards for non-overlapping time windows.
+At a pre defined time range (daily, weekly, monthly), leaderboard winners will be awarded a set of points.
 This will continue in each time window as specified in a race.

 ### States